A HARD FOUGHT SHIP

 In my view the most talented of the five was the South African

-, Lt Herbert H. McWilliams SANF (left) who was taking passage on HMS Hecla to Algiers when it was torpedoed and he was rescued by Venomous.
-His paintings of Hecla sinking done within days of his rescue on the back of old charts are now in the Imperial War Museum, London.
+, Lt Herbert H. McWilliams SANF (left) who was in HMS Hecla when she was torpedoed and was rescued by Venomous.
+His paintings of Hecla sinking done within days of his rescue on the back of old charts are now in the Imperial War Museum, London, and illustrate his wartime letters.

 after detonating a mine with heavy loss of life (Mackenzie was one of fourteen survivors).